Siena Heights University is on a 140-acre campus in the small town setting of Adrian, Michigan, not far from Detroit and Toledo.

 Interested in Greek life?
 Siena Heights University does not have fraternities or sororities.

-Siena Heights University has a thriving Student Athletic Leadership Team (SALT).
-In fact, more students participate in Student Athletic Leadership Team (SALT) than any other on-campus activity.
+Siena Heights University has the Student Athletic Leadership Team (SALT).
+In fact, more students participate in the Student Athletic Leadership Team (SALT) than any other on-campus activity.

 Other popular student organizations at Siena Heights University include Criminal Justice Club, Social Work Student Association, Psychology Club and Black Student Union.